Contents

 Let Kubernetes do the certificate paperwork so you never get the expiry email again

-cert-manager exists to end this.
-It’s a Kubernetes controller that treats certificates as first-class resources: you declare the certificate you want, and it obtains it, stores it, and — crucially — renews it before it expires, forever, without you.
-The “actually renews” in the title is doing real work, because the renewal is the part everyone else’s automation quietly skips.
+cert-manager exists to end that.
+It’s a Kubernetes controller that treats certificates as first-class cluster resources.
+You declare the certificate you want as a manifest, and the controller obtains it, stores it as a secret, and — crucially — renews it before expiry, forever, without you doing anything.
+The “actually renews” in the title is doing real work, because renewal is the part everyone else’s automation quietly skips.
+A cron job that fetches a certificate is easy.
+A cron job that fetches it, notices when renewal fails, retries with backoff, and tells you before the certificate dies is not a cron job any more — it’s a controller, and cert-manager is the one most of the Kubernetes world already runs.

 cert-manager adds a handful of custom resources to your cluster.
 The two you’ll touch most are Issuer (or ClusterIssuer, its cluster-wide sibling) and Certificate.
 An Issuer describes how certificates are obtained — which certificate authority, which account, which challenge method.
 A Certificate describes what you want — the domain names, where to store the resulting secret, how long before expiry to renew.

 cert-manager watches these, talks to the CA on your behalf, completes whatever proof-of-ownership dance is required, and drops a standard Kubernetes TLS secret into your namespace.
 Your ingress controller mounts that secret like any other.
-Nothing downstream needs to know cert-manager exists.
+Nothing downstream needs to know cert-manager exists — and that decoupling is the design’s quiet genius.
+The thing that renews your certificate has no opinion about what serves it.

 The overwhelmingly common case is Let’s Encrypt with an HTTP-01 challenge, where the CA proves you control a domain by fetching a token over HTTP.
 Here’s a ClusterIssuer pointed at Let’s Encrypt’s production endpoint: